wangxiaoyunanne/docs/source/hive_graphSage.html.md

 There is 1 OMP reference run on the CPU for each combination of <`feature-column`, `num-children-per-source`, `num-leafs-per-child`>, with the timing reported after `CPU Reference elapsed`.
-There are 10 GPU runs for each combination of the pervious three parameters, plus `batch-size`.
+There are 10 GPU runs for each combination of the previous three parameters, plus `batch-size`.
 The computation workload of the GPU runs are the same as the reference CPU run, with different batch sizes.
 The GPU timing is reported after `Run x elapsed:`, and the average running time of the 10 GPUs is reported after `avg. elapsed`.